List of Toy Story characters: Bonnie Anderson

-Bonnie Anderson (voiced by in Emily Hahn in Toy Story 3, short films, and television specials, and by Madeleine McGraw in Toy Story 4) is one of the children who attends Sunnyside Daycare, where her mother is the receptionist.
+Bonnie Anderson (voiced by Emily Hahn in Toy Story 3, short films, and television specials, Madeleine McGraw in Toy Story 4, and Scarlett Spears in Toy Story 5) is one of the children who attends Sunnyside Daycare, where her mother is the receptionist.
 In Toy Story 3, Andy donates his toys to her before he leaves for college.
 In the short film Hawaiian Vacation, Bonnie goes on a vacation to Hawaii and leaves Barbie and Ken in her room.
-In Toy Story of Terror!, she and her mother are stranded at a motel, and she later discovers the manager has been stealing her toys to sell on the internet.
-In The Toy Story That Time Forgot, it is revealed that Bonnie has scheduled play dates with a friend named Mason in a neighboring house.
+In Toy Story of Terror!, she and her mother are stranded at a motel, and she later discovers that the manager has been stealing her toys to sell online.
+In Toy Story That Time Forgot, it is revealed that Bonnie has scheduled play dates with a friend named Mason in a neighboring house.
 In Small Fry, Bonnie forgets Buzz in a fast-food restaurant's ball pit and does not notice that the mini-buzz has taken his place.
 Partysaurus Rex reveals that Bonnie has an extensive collection of bath toys, and that the regular toys fear being included in her bath time.
-In Toy Story 4, Bonnie creates a toy called Forky out of trash, on her first day of kindergarten.
+In Toy Story 4, Bonnie creates a toy called Forky out of trash on her first day of kindergarten.

 Mrs. Anderson

 Mrs. Anderson (voiced by Lori Alan) is Bonnie's mother, the receptionist at Sunnyside Daycare, and a friend of Andy's family.

 In Small Fry, she takes Bonnie to a fast-food chicken restaurant named Poultry Palace and inadvertently takes the wrong Buzz Lightyear toy when they depart.
-In Toy Story of Terror!, she and Bonnie stay at a motel, and she calls the police to arrest the manager when she discovers he has been stealing toys from the customers to sell them online.
-She also appears in Toy Story 4.
+In Toy Story of Terror!, she and Bonnie stay at a motel, and she calls the police to arrest the manager after discovering he has been stealing toys from customers to sell them online.
+She also appears in Toy Story 4 and Toy Story 5.